KORE 1441. BEGINNING KOREAN I. 4 Hours.

 KORE 3346.
 BUSINESS OF LOCALIZATION AND TRANSLATION.
 3 Hours.

 This course examines the business of localization with an emphasis on translation relevance, speed, and quality.
-This course will address the art of machine translation in regards to business as well as the areas of cost and metrics.
+This course will address the art of machine translation as well as the areas of cost and metrics.
 Students will undertake two real-world case studies and will end the course with a final project and/or exam addressing the management of translations in a major industry.
+Exclusively for students pursuing a minor in Localization and Translation-Korean.
 Prerequisite: KORE 3310.

 KORE 4321.
 TOPICS IN KOREAN LINGUISTICS.
 3 Hours.

 Topics may include fundamentals of the linguistic structure of modern Korean, including phonology, morphology, syntax, and semantics, as well as pragmatics and typology.
 Focus on linguistic applications to the problems of learning Korean.
 Taught in English.
 Students who are working toward a major or minor in Korean will be required to complete some assignments in the target language.
-May be repeated for credit as topics change.
-Prerequisite: KORE 2314 with a grade of C or better, or consent of the instructor.
+May be repeated for credit as topics may change.
+Prerequisite: KORE 1442 with a grade of C or better.

 KORE 4331.
 TOPICS IN KOREAN CULTURE AND CIVILIZATION.
 3 Hours.